How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 - Head pointers

-- Eye tracking
+- Eye tracking systems

-- Sip-and-puff systems
+- Sip-and-puff devices

 Optimizing for assistive technologies requires ongoing testing and adaptation as technologies evolve and user needs change.
 By building with accessibility in mind from the beginning and regularly testing with actual assistive technology users, you can create experiences that work well for everyone, regardless of how they access your content.